 By plugging social capabilities into CRM, salespeople are right at the heart of social conversations and social mentions.
-They can easily connect with prospects and build a better relationship through a seamless communication experience.
+They can easily connect with prospects and build a better relationships through a seamless communication experience.

 Businesses are working hard to build a strong sales team to communicate with their contacts, existing customers, and leads; however, the next question is how efficient they are in keeping track of all the records.
 It is a daunting task for salespeople to keep track of each and every conversation on their own.
-However, social media integration through customized social CRM can ease this task as it allows each account to be linked to all interactions including conversation coming from tweets, emails, or through other social media.
+However, social media integration through customized social CRM can ease this task as it allows each account to be linked to all interactions including conversations coming from tweets, emails, or other social media.

 Tackle Customer Sentiments

-We have seen how ratings and reviews are so important to restaurant business.
-Restaurants have to stay up-to-date on both online and offline reviews from their customers to ensure that they serve delicious foods and provide best dining experience.
+We have seen how ratings and reviews are so important to the restaurant business.
+Restaurants have to stay up-to-date on both online and offline reviews from their customers to ensure that they serve delicious foods and provide the best dining experience.
 Nowadays, all other businesses out there must keep an eye on sentiments shared on social media about their products and services too.

 With the help of Social CRM, businesses can get back to their customers in minutes.
 By following customers closely, companies can tackle negative sentiments quickly and, hopefully, can transform those negative situations into positive ones.
 Timely and effective communications are keys to helping businesses manage negative sentiment, rebuild trust, and promote loyalty.